tylerthecoder/rustle/README.md

 Play wordle and nerdle in the terminal.

+## Install

+You can install the package directly from cargo
+` cargo install rustle-game`

 ## TODO

+These will move to (Github Issues)[https://github.com/tylerthecoder/rustle/issues]

 - Add divide to the equation gen
   - The challenge here is the output of mul(a,b) is not continuous like add(a,b) is